booploops/softdmx/README.md

 # SoftDMX (name not final)

+### This project is still in very early development

 ## What is this?

 The "SoftDMX" project is intended to be an easy to use, hackable, software lighting controller that can be used across a range of devices to make your own custom lighting consoles.

 Some of SoftDMX's current goals are:
 - A primarily software driven lighting controller